IBM/rpg-genai-data/docs/pages/task/explain_program.md

 2. `Parameters`: List all entry parameters accepted by the program, specifying whether each one is an input, output, or both.

-3. `Dependencies`: This section outlines all components that the program depends on in order to compile and run successfully.
-Dependencies include physical and logical files used for data access, copybooks, external procedures for business logic, and display files for user interface interactions.
+3. `Inputs/Outputs` : This section describes how the program reads from and writes to both data and device files.
+It also explains how the program interacts with display files for user input and output, and outlines the function keys and indicators used to manage screen behavior and control program flow.

 4. `Side Effects`: Mention any indirect or non-obvious effects such as data area updates, logs, or changes to global state.
   - Example: Programs might update data areas, which can affect other programs or procedures that rely on the same data areas